mrholiday/SPRITE/README.md

 Once a model is trained, you probably want to see what topics are learned, and how the factors influence document/topic distributions for each topic.
-You can do so with *topwords_sprite_factored.py*
+You can do so with *topwords_sprite_factored.py*.
+Run with '--help' for options.

 ### Usage ###

-    python scripts/topwords_sprite_factored.py /PATH/TO/BASENAME NUM_OBSERVED_FACTORS CSV_POLAR_FACTORS > /PATH/TO/BASENAME.topics
+    topwords_sprite_factored.py [-h] [--numscores NUMSCORES] [--includeprior] [--numtopwords NUMTOPWORDS] basename

-+ */PATH/TO/BASENAME* points to the data file (see examples above)
++ *basename* points to where the .assign file is written, w/o ".assign" (see examples above)
-+ *NUM_OBSERVED_FACTORS* is an integer, number of observed factors
++ *--numscores NUMSCORES* an integer, number of observed factors
-+ *CSV_POLAR_FACTORS* is a comma-separated list of factors that have a single component and you want the most positive and negative words listed (e.g., sentiment).
-For these factors, both the highest and lowest weighted words are printed separately.
++ *--includeprior* whether to include prior pseudcounts when building topics.
+Defaults to False.

-The number of top words to print out for each topic can be changed in the script.
-To generate topics for a set of models:
++ *--numtopwords NUMTOPWORDS* number of top words to print out per topic or omega.
+Defaults to 20

-    python scripts topwords_batch.py /PATH/TO/OUTPUT/DIR1 /PATH/TO/OUTPUT/DIR2...

-if trained model output is written to the directories listed.
-This will treat no factors as polar (will only print out top N components).
-Topic output will be written to a *.topics* file for each model.

 ## TODO ##